seejohnrun/namp/README.md

 It also does some "non-traditional" work, too, that I find pretty damn useful:

-* Support for [content references (conrefs) in Markdown](https://github.com/gjtorikian/markdown_conrefs).
-Disabled by default, see below for configuration instructions.
 * _Inline_ metadata support (something Maruku does not do).
 By this I mean you can add an ID to anything; for example, this format:
  `Here is [a very special]{: #special .words1 .class1 lie=false} piece of text!`
 Produces this text: